How to Grow and Care for Echeveria amoena Indoors

 Many gorgeous hybrids have been developed and there is a wide selection to choose from.
 Their leaves are 1-3 inches long and each popular species or variety has its own distictive feature.
 Some Echeveria Plants are low growing as flattened rosettes and others grow as rosette-topped trees.

-Other common varieties of Echeveria include Echeveria harmsii (Plush Plant ), Echeveria derenbergii (Painted Lady Echeveria), Echeveria desmetiana (Peacock Echeveria) and Echeveria carnicolor among others.
+Other common varieties of Echeveria are Echeveria harmsii (Plush Plant ), Echeveria derenbergii (Painted Lady Echeveria), Echeveria desmetiana (Peacock Echeveria) and Echeveria carnicolor among others.

 Where to Buy